 Normal Fedwire processing hours for the Credit Gateway are Monday through Friday (except Federal holidays) from 8:30 a.m. to 6 p.m.
 ET.

-Agencies must provide information on a Fedwire funds transfer message to FMS as specified in Appendix 1.
+Agencies must provide information on a Fedwire funds transfer message to the Fiscal Service as specified in Appendix 1.

 Policies and procedures regarding remitters’ requests for funds transfers are determined by the bank sending the transfer, not the Credit Gateway.
 Therefore, agency customers also must work within the processing guidelines established by their bank.
 Bank guidelines may include processing cutoffs, transaction fees, and other bank requirements.